Updates at Eaton Canyon

 Large flowered phacelia (Phacelia grandiflora) grows in coastal sage scrub and chaparral in southern California and Baja California.
 It grows abundantly in recently scorched regions by wildfires.

 The growth at Eaton Canyon is still vulnerable to trampling, erosion, or soil compaction—especially along informal trails or fire-scarred slopes.
 Non-native species such as shortpod mustard are spreading aggressively in some areas and shoes and dogs can unintentionally carry and spread seeds, exasperating the issue.
-By staying out of the natural area and off trails, and respecting the closure, the public helps ensure that Eaton Canyon can comeback as a biodiverse, fire-adapted landscape.
+By respecting the closure and staying out of the natural area and off trails, the public helps ensure that Eaton Canyon can comeback as a biodiverse, fire-adapted landscape.
 The photos above and video below document site conditions in August 2025.
+You can support restoration and stewardship efforts by donating to the Eaton Fire Recovery — Los Angeles County Parks Foundation.
+Contributions help fund trail rebuilding, habitat recovery, signage, and educational programming.